Slavery and Human Trafficking Statement

 We are taking the following steps to measure how effective we have been in ensuring that our policies in respect of human rights, the prohibition of child labour and prohibition of forced labour have been implemented in our business and supply chains:

-- Annual CSR Report defining steps and measures undertaken by Vaultex UK Ltd
+- Vaultex 2017/18 Annual Report will detail steps and measures undertaken by Vaultex UK Ltd;

-- In 2016/17 we wrote out to our Key and Controlled suppliers asking them to attest to having zero tolerance towards modern slavery in all its forms in their supply chains
+- In 2017/18 we wrote out to our Key and Controlled suppliers asking them to attest to having zero tolerance towards modern slavery in all its forms in their supply chains.
+All 17 key suppliers have returned the attestations;

-- Auditing of key suppliers –twelve of 16 key suppliers reviewed to date, with four key supplier reviews planned for FY2017/18
+- Auditing of key suppliers –12 of 17 key suppliers have been reviewed to date.

 Chief Executive Officer